GameServerManagers/LinuxGSM-Docs/Usage.md

 # Details

-If you need to get all important server details you can use the following command.
+If you need to get all important game server and machine details you can use the following command.

     ./gameserver details